 PSHE and Citizenship

-At Andrews’ Endowed CE Primary School, personal, social, health and economic (PSHE) education is an embedded part of our broad and balanced curriculum.
-Pupils’ spiritual, moral, social and cultural (SMSC) development is at the heart of our school ethos.
-British Values are promoted through the overarching aims and objectives of PSHE by supporting our children to become healthy and responsible members of society, as well as preparing them for life and work in modern Britain.
+At Andrews’ Endowed CE Primary School, personal, social, health and economic (PSHE) education is an embedded part of our broad and challenging curriculum.
+Pupils’ spiritual, moral, social and cultural (SMSC) development is at the heart of our school ethos and children are equipped with the moral strength and spiritual depth they need for the next stage in their journey.
+British Values are promoted through the overarching aims and objectives of PSHE by supporting our children to become healthy, empowered and responsible members of society, as well as preparing them for life and work in modern Britain.

 The intent of our PSHE curriculum is to deliver a curriculum which is accessible to all and that will maximise the outcomes for every child so that they know more, remember more and understand more.
-Our aim is for our personal, social, health and economic (PSHE) education enables our children to become healthy, independent and responsible members of society.
-It aims to help them understand how they are developing personally and socially, and tackles many of the moral, social and cultural issues that are part of growing up.
+Our aim is for our personal, social, health and economic (PSHE) education enables our children to become healthy, independent and responsible members of society, who are deep thinkers, resilient learners and compassionate to others .
+It aims to help them understand how they are developing personally and socially and to allow our learners to value their uniqueness.
+The PSHE curriculum tackles many of the moral, social and cultural issues that are part of growing up.
 We provide our children with opportunities for them to learn about rights and responsibilities and appreciate what it means to be a member of a diverse world.
 Our children are encouraged to develop their sense of self-worth by playing a positive role in contributing to school life and the wider community.
 We make every effort for our PSHE curriculum to have an impact on both academic and non-academic outcomes for pupils, particularly the most vulnerable and disadvantaged.

 Our Programme of Study for PSHE education aims to develop skills and attributes such as resilience, self-esteem, risk-management, teamworking and critical thinking in the context of three core themes: health and wellbeing, relationships and living in the wider world (including economic wellbeing and aspects of careers education).